confidential-containers/confidentialcontainers.org/content/en/docs/overview/trust-model/trust_model_personas.md

 - Provide the attestation verification service, or designate a trusted party to provide the attestation verification service.

-Example : 3rd party software vendor, cloud solution provider
+Examples: 3rd party software vendor, CSP

 ### Container Image Provider